 Admissions Requirements for Athletic Trainer Programs

-Admissions to athletic training programs can be competitive based on the popularity of the programs, especially at the graduate level.
-Master’s degree program admission requirements for athletic training programs typically include prerequisite coursework, a completed bachelor’s degree, letters of recommendation, GRE test scores, and official transcripts.
+Admissions to athletic training programs can be competitive based on the popularity of the programs.
+Program admission requirements for athletic training programs typically include prerequisite coursework, a completed bachelor’s degree, letters of recommendation, GRE test scores, and official transcripts.
 International students whose first language is not English must submit proof of English proficiency through either a TOEFL or IELTS exam.

 Athletic Trainer Program Accreditation

 The Commission on Accreditation of Athletic Training Education (CAATE) accredits athletic trainer programs.
-Students need to attend a program that is CAATE accredited as this is required for licensing in most states and is required for certification.
-Accreditation ensures the program meets educational standards, content requirements, and quality of faculty.
+Students must attend a CAATE-accredited program to be licensed in most states and certified.
+Accreditation ensures that the program meets educational standards, content requirements, and faculty quality.

 On-Campus Athletic Trainer Degree Programs